Hexy01/Hexy01/README.md

 ---

 ## ✨ About Me
+- 💻 Pursing B.Tech in CSE at Kalinga Institute of Industrial Technology, Bhubaneswar.
 - 🧠 I love building user friendly interfaces and responsive web apps!
 - 🧩 Constantly exploring new tools, frameworks, and AI-powered experiments.
 - 📚 Currently learning: TypeScript, React, APIs and DevOps basics!